 Now Grandma Sissy was grinning and Annika giving me a hard stare.
 “Did you catch her?” asked one of them, but I don’t remember which.
 I had to think to remember before I could answer.

 “No, I chased her but I never tried to catch her.
-Thing is I was like born in that moment, born to run in circles, to run after her, but I felt like catching her would be wrong.
-But I didn’t know why it was wrong, so I never even tried.”
+I felt like I had been born in that moment, born to run in circles, to run after her, but I felt like catching her would be wrong.
+Even though I couldn’t remember anything before and couldn’t imagine anything to come afterwards, I knew somehow, I just knew that catching her would be wrong.
+And though I didn’t know why it was wrong, I never even tried.”

-“Bra, bra pojke, gott hjärta, hör hans hjärta till dig.”
-Said Grandma Sissy.
+“Bra pojke, gott hjärta, hör hans hjärta till dig.”
+Said Grandma Sissy poking Annika in the chest with her boney index finger.
 I must have been staring because Annika waved her hand at me.
-Either it was American sign for “Hi” or Queen of England for “stay away from the royal carriage or my guards will mow you down.”
+Either it was American Sign for “Hi” or Queen of England for “stay away from the royal carriage or my guards will mow you down.”